bjnortier/shapesmith/_posts/2013-10-22-IntroducingShapesmithDotNext.md

 ---
 layout: post
 title: Introducing Shapesmith.next
-summary:
+summary: I'm proud to announce the future of Shapesmith, dubbed "Shapesmith.next".
+This is a reference to the next version of Javascript, ES.next, since Shapesmith is now a pure Javascript application.
 ---

 Finally.

 *(If you're impatient, you can head over to [https://next.shapesmith.net](https://next.shapesmith.net/) and try out the new version, then come back here and read the post)*.

 I'm proud to announce the future of Shapesmith, dubbed "Shapesmith.next".
 This is a reference to the next version of Javascript, ES.next, since Shapesmith is now a *pure Javascript* application.

 This application will become "Shapesmith", and the previous beast will be deprecated.